DaviSound Origins ...

 Passionate Beginnings ...

-Our "heyday" for in-house productions was the 1970's but, while we still do some occasional, select work for the broadcast and music industries ....
+Our "heyday" for in-house productions was the 1970's but, while we still do some rare, select work for the broadcast and music industries ....

 WAY BACK IN TIME ...."Mother Cleo"...